Research and Partnerships

 Outcomes & Impact

-• Partnership projects provide a sector-wide view of risks and strengths across a sector or workforce, helping identify priority areas for intervention and resource allocation.
+• A sector-wide view of risks and strengths across a sector or workforce, helping identify priority areas for intervention and resource allocation.

 • By collaborating with national international COPSOQ networks, projects can compare conditions across borders and industries, supporting global learning about safe, healthy work.

-• Partnership outcomes often include tailored resources (e.g., frameworks, toolkits, workshops) that make findings actionable for stakeholders, workers and employers.
+• Outcomes could include tailored resources (e.g., frameworks, toolkits, workshops) that make findings actionable for stakeholders, workers and employers.

 Types of partnerships

-• Research collaborations — Joint studies with academic institutions to explore psychosocial working conditions, evaluate interventions, or contribute to comparative international projects.
+• Research collaborations — Studies with academic institutions to explore psychosocial working conditions, evaluate interventions or contribute to comparative international projects.

-• Industry projects — Sector-wide initiatives with associations, unions, or peak bodies to map risks, identify protective factors, and support workforce-wide wellbeing strategies.
+• Industry projects — Sector-wide initiatives to map risks, identify protective factors and support workforce-wide wellbeing strategies.

-• Policy collaborations — Work with government agencies to embed psychosocial risk assessment in WHS frameworks, develop benchmarks and inform regulatory guidance.
+• Policy collaborations — Work to embed psychosocial risk assessment in WHS frameworks, develop benchmarks and inform regulatory guidance.

 Key benefits